YelloNox/YelloNox/README.md

 # 👋 Hi, I’m @YelloNolo

 Welcome to my GitHub profile!
-I'm a technology enthusiast with a iffy background in cybersecurity, but least I have an expertise in coffee.
+I'm a technology enthusiast and a wannabe cybersecurity expert.
+Also I am an expert in the ways of coffee, so you know.

 ## Projects
 - **Homelab**